 In all models the sofa can be reclined using the power controls on the inside of each armrest.
-On the 30' model USB ports are incorporated into the power controls.
-For 33FB models USB ports are included in the fold down center console.On 30' models each armrest has a cover attached to the front of the sofa that can be removed.
+USB ports are incorporated into the power controls or in the fold down center console, depending on model.
+The 30' model has a cover attached to the front of each armrest, which can be removed.